-- Medicare Inpatient acute care services and substantially all outpatient services rendered to Medicare program beneficiaries are paid at prospectively determined rates per discharge.
+- Medicare Inpatient acute care services and substantially all outpatient services rendered to Medicare program beneficiaries are paid at prospectively determined rates.
 These rates vary according to a patient classification system that is based on clinical, diagnostic and other factors.
 Inpatient skilled nursing services are paid at prospectively determined per diem rates that are based on the patients' acuity and utilization of services.
 Home health services are paid at prospectively determined rates per 60-day episode that are based on a patient's acuity and utilization of services at tentative rates with final settlement determined after submission of annual cost reports by the Hospital and audits thereof by the Medicare administrative contractor.
-The Hospital's Medicare cost reports have been audited by the Medicare administrative contractor through June 30, 2010. - Medicaid Inpatient and outpatient services rendered to Medicaid program beneficiaries are paid using prospectively determined rates or established fees.
+The Hospital's Medicare cost reports have been audited by the Medicare administrative contractor through June 30, 2012. - Medicaid Inpatient and outpatient services rendered to Medicaid program beneficiaries are paid using prospectively determined rates or established fees.
 These payment rates vary based on clinical, diagnostic and other factors.

-Approximately 70% and 69% of net patient service revenue is from participation in the Medicare and state-sponsored Medicaid programs for the years ended June 30, 2013 and 2012, respectively.
+Approximately 65% of net patient service revenue is from participation in the Medicare and statesponsored Medicaid programs for the years ended June 30, 2014 and 2013, excluding revenue related to the Hospital's participation in the SHOPP program.
 Laws and regulations governing the Medicare and Medicaid programs are complex and subject to interpretation and change.
 As a result, it is reasonably possible that recorded estimates will change materially in the near term.